CaffeineViking/vkhr/readme.md

 There are definitely no known bugs in this software at this time.

+This is a proof-of-concept research prototype, and as such, I wouldn't recommend using it for something serious, at least as it is.
+Also, do not expect this repository to be well maintained, I will not spend too much time with it after the thesis is done.

 Still, if you find anything, feel free to open an issue and I'll fix it!

 Acknowledgements